W. F. P. McLintock

-Dr William Francis Porter McLintock CB FRSE (2 February 1887 – 21 February 1960) was a 20th-century Scottish geologist and museum curator, serving both at the Royal Scottish Museum and the Natural History Museum, London.
-In authorship he is known as W. F. P. McLintock.
+William Francis Porter McLintock CB FRSE (2 February 1887 – 21 February 1960) was a 20th-century Scottish geologist and museum curator, serving both at the Royal Scottish Museum and the Natural History Museum, London.
+He was also director of the Geological Survey of Great Britain from 1945-1950.

 Life

 He was born on 2 February 1887 the son of Peter Buchanan McLintock, a laundry owner at Deanbank in Stockbridge, Edinburgh.
 He was educated at George Heriot's School then studied science at the University of Edinburgh, graduating with a BSc in 1907.
-After University immediately started work as a geologist with HM Geological Survey under Ben Peach and John Horne.
+After University McLintock immediately started work as a geologist with the Geological Survey of Great Britain under Ben Peach and John Horne.
 In 1911 he became Curator of the Geological Specimens at the Royal Scottish Museum.
 In 1921 he moved to London to the Natural History Museum.
 In 1930 he was involved in the relocation of the museum from Jermyn Street to South Kensington.

 In 1916 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Horne, Ben Peach, Sir John Smith Flett and Arthur Pillans Laurie.